-What are some alternative words for work out?
+What is another word for work out?

 Synonyms for work out